≡ Menu

 In cases like these…

-What we’ll commonly find is that qualifying for a traditional life insurance policy will be possible; however, they will probably need to settle for a “sub-standard” table rate usually somewhere between an A-C.
+We commonly find that qualifying for a traditional life insurance policy is possible; however, they will probably need to settle for a “sub-standard” table rate, usually somewhere between an A-C.

 Category #2.

-Individuals who will fall into this category will be those who in addition to possibly using some type of NSAIDs medication, may also be taking either Methotrexate or Prednisone to help them treat their Psoriatic Arthritis.
+Individuals who fall into this category will be those who, in addition to possibly using some type of NSAID medication, may also be taking either Methotrexate or Prednisone to help them treat their Psoriatic Arthritis.

 Category #3.

-The last group that we’ll commonly encounter when trying to help someone that has been diagnosed with Psoriatic Arthritis will be those who in addition to taking one of the medications mentioned above may also be considered somewhat disabled or incapable of performing the same tasks that they were before being diagnosed with Psoriatic Arthritis.
-The most common way that a life insurance underwriter will make this determination is if you are currently receiving some “type” of disability benefit.
+The last group that we’ll commonly encounter when trying to help someone who has been diagnosed with Psoriatic Arthritis will be those who, in addition to taking one of the medications mentioned above, may also be considered somewhat disabled or incapable of performing the same tasks that they were before being diagnosed with Psoriatic Arthritis.
+The most common way that a life insurance underwriter will make this determination is if you currently receive some “type” of disability benefit.

 In cases like these…

-It still may be possible to qualify for a traditional life insurance policy, however, some folks may need to consider looking at a Guaranteed Issue Life Insurance Policy if it turns out that they can’t qualify for a traditional life insurance policy.
+It still may be possible to qualify for a traditional life insurance policy.
+Some folks may need to consider a Guaranteed Issue Life Insurance Policy if they aren’t eligible for a conventional life insurance policy.

 The good news is…